 The reissue comes from Mondo and it comes with a particular artwork and packaging, made by Alan Hynes as if it was an Ikea delivery with mounting instructions, whereas the vinyls are in a shocking pink color.
 This is the official announcement of the release, and this is the video that shows you how to open the product.

 Unfortunately the reissue is already sold-out, but Mondo promised another pressing soon.
-In the meanwhile, you can enjoy this Soundcloud streaming:
+In the meanwhile, you can enjoy it on Spotify: